2022 Unpublished Contest

 CAN INTERNATIONAL WRITERS ENTER?

 Yes, applicants outside the US are welcome to enter any Book Pipeline contest.
+However, we only accept works that are written in the English language.

 DO I GET FEEDBACK ON MY ENTRY?
 DOES IT COST EXTRA?